Andrew Cuomo sexual harassment allegations: Sexual harassment allegations

-Additionally, retaliation against someone who submits a sexual harassment complaint is illegal.

 Lindsey Boylan

 In December 2020, Lindsey Boylan, a former aide to New York Governor Andrew Cuomo, and then a candidate for Manhattan Borough President, accused him in a series of tweets of sexual harassment and creating a toxic environment.
 The New York Times published a link to Boylan's lengthy essay in Medium wherein she accused Cuomo of sexual harassment and "described several years of uncomfortable interactions."
 She said she resigned in 2018 after "he forcibly kissed her during a meeting."
 She also alleged that "he had compared her to a former girlfriend, and asked her to play strip poker."
 Cuomo has denied these allegations.
 In an interview, Boylan said Cuomo's questions and comments about sexual issues made her conclude, "The governor's trying to sleep with me."

-On March 17, Boylan criticized Speaker of the New York State Assembly Carl Heastie and the New York State Assembly's impeachment investigation, tweeting “What would be the point of survivors talking to investigators of your sham investigation @CarlHeastie?”
+On March 17, Boylan criticized Speaker of the New York State Assembly Carl Heastie and the New York State Assembly's impeachment investigation, tweeting "What would be the point of survivors talking to investigators of your sham investigation @CarlHeastie?"
 Boylan cooperated with the Attorney General of New York's independent investigation, and met with the investigators on March 16.

 In an article written by Ronan Farrow in The New Yorker, Boylan also claimed Cuomo made an inappropriate comment concerning his new dog, Captain.
 After a February 2018 news conference, Cuomo's dog, a Shepherd-Malamute mix, jumped up and down near her.
 Boylan claims that Cuomo said, if he were a dog, he would try to "mount" her as well.
 Boylan said she remembered "being grossed out" and that it was "a dumb third-grade thing to say".
 She did not respond to Cuomo's remark, and said in the article: "I just shrugged it off."
 A Cuomo spokesperson declined to comment.